mikeybkats/theHeartOftheBuddhasTeaching/The Heart of the Buddha's Teaching.md

 - Loving speech and deep listening
 - Nourishment and healing

 The Buddha taught that "where there is perception, there is deception."
 Meaning that our own mind will fool us into what it wants to believe.
+Happiness hugely depends on our perceptions.
+Understand the source of our perceptions.
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTUwNzI0MTA2OCwtMTQyNzczNDE4NywyNz
+eyJoaXN0b3J5IjpbLTY0MjQ5Nzc5NCwtNTA3MjQxMDY4LC0xND
-Y2MzM1NTgsMTM2NDIzMTgxMiw2Njg1ODU2MjgsNDQyNzE4MDU3
+I3NzM0MTg3LDI3NjYzMzU1OCwxMzY0MjMxODEyLDY2ODU4NTYy
-LDc5NzA4ODg2NSw3NTM4Mjk1NjAsMTk5NzExNjA3MCwtMjA4NT
+OCw0NDI3MTgwNTcsNzk3MDg4ODY1LDc1MzgyOTU2MCwxOTk3MT
-c5OTk2Nyw0MzU4MTAzMjcsOTczOTEyMzYyLDE1ODYzNjE3NTYs
+E2MDcwLC0yMDg1Nzk5OTY3LDQzNTgxMDMyNyw5NzM5MTIzNjIs
-NDU1MjU1MTIwLDE2NjA5MjU2MDIsMTM5MTc1MzgyLDg0MTgxMz
+MTU4NjM2MTc1Niw0NTUyNTUxMjAsMTY2MDkyNTYwMiwxMzkxNz
-U1LC0xMjE1NTA4MTA5LDIzNjY1MzQ2NSwxMjk2ODA0MjZdfQ==
+UzODIsODQxODEzNTUsLTEyMTU1MDgxMDksMjM2NjUzNDY1XX0=

 -->